huggingface/huggingface_hub/src/huggingface_hub/README.md

 - create a model repo directly from the website, at huggingface.co/new (models can be public or private, and are namespaced under either a user or an organization)
 - clone it with git
 - [download and install git lfs](https://git-lfs.github.com/) if you don't already have it on your machine (you can check by running a simple `git lfs`)
-- add, commit and push your files, from git, as you usually do (or using the `Repository` class detailed below).
+- add, commit and push your files, from git, as you usually do (from the CLI, or through the `Repository` wrapper class detailed below).

 **We are intentionally not wrapping git too much, so that you can go on with the workflow you’re used to and the tools you already know.**